 Dick Burd is actually Oliver Burd, my uncle.
 "Dicky' was

-much like "Dusty" Rhodes.
-My uncle was a Canadian who
+like "Dusty" Rhodes.
+My uncle was a Canadian who attended

-attended a naval academy in the UK and subsequently
+a naval academy in the UK and subsequently joined the British

 McMurdo Research Station - USA - McMurdo Sound, Antarctica - May 1991 - Old Chapel FireWe experienced a fire in Antarctica in May of 1991, at McMurdo Station.
 I was there - I was the Navy's Officer in Charge of the Winter-Over Detachment.
 I think it was May 18th.
 I know for sure it was a Saturday night.
 The building was referred to as the Old Chapel.
 It was a typical Quonset hut, but was currently being used to store musical instruments and as a band practice area.
 The band was playing in the Club across the street that night, so there was little loss of contents.
 The Quonset hut, on the other hand, was destroyed.
 It was also located immediately adjacent to Building 155 (the main dormitory, galley, ship's store, laundry, etc.)

 Because of extremely cold temperatures and high winds (windchill was approximately -85F), the fire was difficult to fight - sparks were flying.
 Our fire fighters sprayed the side of Bldg 155 to create an ice barrier to prevent any sparks from catching that building on fire.
 The fire fighters spent about five hours fighting it and finally extinguished the fire by dumping loads of snow on what was left of the building around 4 am.
 No injuries or deaths.
 No determination of cause.